fabric8io/fabric8/docs/openShiftDocker.md

 ### Docker configuration if you are using a Mac, Windows or other platforms

-Here's some tips on how to setup docker on your machine.
+Here are some tips on how to setup docker on your machine.

-First we recommend you upgrade your boot2docker image so its the latest greatest.
+First we recommend you upgrade your boot2docker image so it's the latest greatest.

     boot2docker download
     boot2docker up

-If you are not on linux [this article](http://viget.com/extend/how-to-use-docker-on-os-x-the-missing-guide) describes how its a good idea to define **dockerhost** to point to your boot2docker ip address via:
+If you are not on linux [this article](http://viget.com/extend/how-to-use-docker-on-os-x-the-missing-guide) describes how it's a good idea to define **dockerhost** to point to your boot2docker ip address via:

     echo $(docker-ip) dockerhost | sudo tee -a /etc/hosts